jorendorff/tabletop-games/identifamy.md

     "hopeless romantic", and the picture shows a stick figure holding a daisy, give them the point.
 Not everyone can draw a rose.

+Don't take it too seriously.
+You should be laughing while you do this.

 Once every player has revealed all their traits, tally up the points.
 Most points wins!
 There's no tie-breaker; ties are joint victories.